Gamine XR Capsules

-Keep your medicines where children cannot reach them.
-A locked cupboard at least one-and-a-half metres (1.5 m) above the ground is a good place to store medicines.
+Keep the medicines where children cannot reach them.
+A locked cupboard at least one-and-a-half metres (1.5m) above the ground is a good place to store medicines.

 Do not store Gamine XR, or any other medicine, in the bathroom or near a sink.
-Do not leave medicines in the car or on windowsills.
+Do not leave medicines in the car or on a windowsill.
 Heat and dampness can destroy some medicines.

-If your doctor tells you to stop taking Gamine XR, or your medicine has passed its expiry date, ask your pharmacist what to do with any medicine which may be left over.
+If your doctor tells you to stop taking Gamine XR, or your medicine has passed its expiry date, ask your pharmacist what to do with any of the medicine which may be left over.

 There are 3 different types of Gamine XR modified release capsules: